sazlin/data-structures/README.md

 data-structures
 ===============

-A repro for our data structures.
+This repro holds sample code for a number of classic data structures implemented in Python.

+Source and inspirations: